isabella232/advertising-cloud.en/help/dsp/inventory/on-demand-inventory-about.md

 * Quickly and easily activate new inventory for improved scale and efficiency

-   Studies have shown that activating private marketplace deals within DSP platforms saves time and is more efficient.
+   Studies have shown that activating private marketplace deals within [!DNL DSP] platforms saves time and is more efficient.

 * Explore new publishers and formats
 * Discover new audiences and strategies